Northwestern Syria campaign (October 2017 – February 2018): Army push towards Abu al-Duhur

 Rebel artillery bombards government forces holding the village of Khuwain in Idlib Governorate.

 In the morning of 4 January 4 villages in Idlib where captured.
-Fourteen more settlements were captured by Syrian Army on 5 January after clashes with fighters of Tahrir al-Sham and Jaysh al-Izza.
+Fourteen more settlements were captured by Syrian Army on 5 January after clashes with fighters of Hay'at Tahrir al-Sham and Jaysh al-Izza.
 During the same day ISIL militants captured two villages from other rebel groups.
 The villages of Al-Nasiriya, Lweibdeh Sharki and Lweibdeh Shamaliyah were captured by the Syrian Army during night raid going on into the early hours of 6 January.
 Further into 6 January, three rural settlements, including Sheikh Barakeh, were captured, in resulting the Syrian Army reaching the outskirts of the key crossroad town of Sinjar.
 Two more villages were captured in the afternoon.
 In the morning of 7 January, three additional villages were taken.
 Numerous localities were taken throughout the day by the Syrian Army, including Sinjar itself.
 The same day, a rocket attack targeted a Turkish military convoy in Idlib, the rocket landing 20–30 meters from the convoy in Darat Izza district, and in the night Russian and government airstrikes killed at least 21 civilians in Idlib.
 On 8 January, the Syrian Army captured 14 villages, and dozens of airstrikes were reported by Idlib Civil Defense to have resulted in at least 14 deaths.
 On 9 January, the Syrian Army captured 15 towns and villages including Rahjan.
 On 10 January, the Syrian Army captured 25 towns and villages including Tell Silmo, Zafar Saghir, Zafar al-Kabir and Rasm Abed in Idlib governorate, thus reaching the outskirts of Abu al-Duhur Military Airbase.
 Within Hama governorate, the last HTS stronghold of Um Myal has been captured.
 This left the HTS-controlled area in the countryside where Hama District borders Idlib and Aleppo governorates almost completely isolated from the larger rebel area centred in Idlib, and also still under pressure from the remaining ISIL pocket on its western edge.